-In this case, the most conservative hypothesis - as in the case of anticompetitive conducts - assumes an expected duration of 1 year; i.e., we consider that the price increase would have remained only for a year without the CNMC's intervention.
+In this case, in line with the more habitual hypothesis assumed by the leading competition authorities, we select an expected duration of 2 years; i.e., we consider that the price increase would have remained for two years without the CNMC's intervention.
 In the future, this assumption should be adjusted for cases where the remedies accepted by the companies have a different duration and that duration is specified in the case file.
+However, as merger remedies are usually imposed for longer periods of time, it is reasonable to assume a duration of the price effect of only 2 years.